$500,000 Settlement For a School Teacher Who Suffered Disabling Spine Surgeries Following an Automobile Accident.

 Insurance companies are often resistant to approving claims simply because the less money they must pay out, the more money they stand to make.
 Do not let your claim be denied based on a technicality.

-If you have questions about your insurance policy or would like to speak with an attorney about long term disability insurance, please call.
+speak with an attorney about long term disability insurance, please call.
 An attorney can be an important resource in understanding long term disability insurance.